-- Randy Caviness Greenfield - Jim Funke Jefferson - Devan Green Conrad - Rick Juchems Plainfield - Web Link: Larry Ness & Darwin Pierce, Whiterock http://bit.ly/pfi\fieldcrops Conservancy - Coon Rapids - In a Nutshell - Cover crops are an important addition to any farming system to improve soil quality and decrease soil erosion or nutrient loss. - When this project began farmers were concerned that a winter rye cover crop could negatively impact their cash crop yields. - Farmers report that whether you grow corn or soybeans properly-managed cover crops can be added to crop farms with little or no effect on yield. - Across 40 site-years, a winter cereal rye cover crop negatively affected cash crop yield five times and positively affected cash crop yield four times.
+- Cover crops are an important addition to any farming system to improve soil quality and decrease soil erosion and nutrient loss. - When this project began, farmers were concerned that a winter rye cover crop could negatively impact their cash crop yields. - Farmers reported that in 36 of 40 trials, properly managed cover crops had little or no negative effect on corn and soybean yield (and actually increased soybean yield in 4 trials).